Welcome to the user community!

-is provided by the University of California, Berkeley, with funding from the National Science Foundation and the MioSoft Corporation.
-MioSoft also provides the server and software for our cloud storage capability.
+Snap! is provided by the University of California, Berkeley, with funding from the National Science Foundation, the MioSoft Corporation and SAP.

 You may not attempt to disrupt other people's use of this site, whether by denial of service attacks, accessing private data, or any other means.
 If you want to prove how clever you are, go pick on the CIA.